Late Spring: Reception and reputation of the film in Japan

 Late Spring was released in Japan on September 19, 1949.
 Basing his research upon files kept on the film by the Allied censorship, Sorensen notes: "Generally speaking, [the film] was hailed with enthusiasm by Japanese critics when it opened at theaters."
 The publication Shin Yukan, in its review of September 20, emphasized the scenes that take place in Kyoto, describing them as embodying "the calm Japanese atmosphere" of the entire work.
 Both Shin Yukan and another publication, Tokyo Shinbun (in its review of September 26), considered the film beautiful and the former called it a "masterpiece."
 There were, however, some cavils: the critic of Asahi Shinbun (September 23) complained that "the tempo is not the feeling of the present period" and the reviewer from Hochi Shinbun (September 21) warned that Ozu should choose more progressive themes, or else he would "coagulate."

-In 1950, the film became the fifth Ozu work overall, and the first of the postwar period, to top the Kinema Junpo poll, making it the Japanese critics' "best film" of 1949.
+In 1950, the film became the fifth Ozu work overall, and the first of the postwar period, to top the Kinema Junpo poll, making it the Japanese critics' Best Film of 1949.
 In addition, that year the film won four prizes at the distinguished Mainichi Film Awards, sponsored by the newspaper Mainichi Shinbun: Best Film, Best Director, Best Screenplay and Best Actress (Setsuko Hara, who was also honored for two other films in which she appeared in 1949).

-In a 2009 poll by Kinema Junpo magazine of the best Japanese films of all time, nine Ozu films appeared.
+In a 2009 poll by Kinema Junpo of the best Japanese films of all time, nine Ozu films appeared.
 Late Spring was the second highest-rated film, tying for 36th place.
 (The highest-ranking of his films was Tokyo Story, which topped the list.)

 Ozu's younger contemporary, Akira Kurosawa, in 1999 published a conversation with his daughter Kazuko in which he provided his unranked personal listing, in chronological order, of the top 100 films, both Japanese and non-Japanese, of all time.
 One of the works he selected was Late Spring, with the following comment: "[Ozu's] characteristic camera work was imitated by many directors abroads [sic] as well, i.e., many people saw and see Mr. Ozu’s movies, right?
 That’s good.
 Indeed, one can learn pretty much from his movies.
 Young prospective movie makers in Japan should, I hope, see more of Ozu’s work.
 Ah, it was really good times when Mr. Ozu, Mr. Naruse and/or Mr. Mizoguchi were all making movies!"

+The video game director Hideo Kojima has praised the film, calling it his favourite work of Ozu's.